Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Introduction

-Unfortunately, each query type often requires large amounts of training data from the target DNN and new, ad-hoc training procedures~\cite{kang2017noscope, anderson2018predicate, lu2018accelerating, kang2020approximate, kang2019blazeit}.
-In particular, methods based on query-specific proxy models have three key drawbacks.
-First, obtaining large amounts of training data from the target DNN can be computationally expensive.
-For example, \blazeit and \noscope require up to 150,000 annotations from the target DNN \cite{kang2017noscope, kang2019blazeit} and other systems require expensive human annotations \cite{anderson2018predicate, hsieh2018focus, lu2018accelerating}.
+Unfortunately, methods based on query-specific proxy models have three key drawbacks.
+First, obtaining large amounts of training data from the target labeler to train the proxy models can be expensive.
+For example, \blazeit and \noscope require hours of GPU compute to execute the target labeler to produce labels to train the proxy models \cite{kang2017noscope, kang2019blazeit} and other systems require expensive human annotations \cite{anderson2018predicate, hsieh2018focus, lu2018accelerating}.
 Second, these systems require new training procedures for each query type, which can be difficult to develop.
-Third, query-specific proxy models cannot easily share computation across queries.
-Thus, implementing queries can be challenging and computationally expensive at ingest time (i.e., obtaining target DNN annotations).
+Third, query-specific proxy models cannot easily share computation across different queries or query types.
+Thus, using proxy models can be challenging and computationally expensive.

-This prior work ignores a key opportunity for accelerating queries: the target DNN induces a schema that can be shared across many query types.
-For example, an aggregation query and selection query over cars in a video only require information of object types and positions.
-This schema is thus a sufficient statistic that can be used to answer many query types.
-While fully materializing this sufficient statistic is expensive, query processing systems would ideally leverage this sufficient statistic to avoid repeated work and target DNN invocations.
+We observe that this prior work ignores a key opportunity: redundancy present in the \emph{target labeler outputs} of many datasets.
+For example, two frames with visually distinct cars in the bottom left would have the same result for many queries, e.g., counting the number of cars or selecting cars in the bottom left.
+Namely, the structured outputs (i.e., target labeler results) of many data records are semantically similar.
+While fully computing target labeler outputs for all records is expensive, query processing systems would ideally use this similarity to avoid repeated work and target labeler invocations.